 Analysis of Frames and Machines

-The process used to analyze frames and machines, involves breaking the structure down into individual components in order to solve for the forces acting on each component.
-Sometimes the structure as a whole can be analyzed as a rigid body, and each component can always be analyzed as a rigid body.
+The process used to analyze frames and machines involves breaking the structure down into individual components in order to solve for the forces acting on each component.
+Unlike trusses, not all the members of in a frame or machine are two force members.
+When we have non-two force members, the forces acting on those individual members will be more complicated than just a simple tension or compression force.

 The Process Used to Analyze Frames and Machines:

-- Next you will need to determine if we can analyze the entire structure as a rigid body.
+Next you will need to determine if we can analyze the entire structure as a rigid body.
 In order to do this, the structure needs to be independently rigid.
 This means that it would be rigid even if we separated it from its supports.
-If the structure is independently rigid (no machines, and only some frames will be independently rigid), then analyze the structure as a single rigid body to determine the reaction forces acting on the structure.
-If the structure is not independently rigid then skip this step.
+If the structure is independently rigid (no machines, and only some frames will be independently rigid), then we can analyze the structure as a single rigid body to determine the reaction forces acting on the structure.
+To do this, you would draw a free body diagram of the whole structure, write out the equilibrium equations, and solve for the unknown reaction forces.
+If the structure is not independently rigid than we cannot analyze the structure as a whole to determine external forces in this way.

-- Second identify any two force members in the structure.
+- Third identify any two force members in the structure and use that to simplify the analysis.
 At their connection points they will cause a force with an unknown magnitude but a known direction (the forces will act along the line between the two connection points on the member).
+This means that even at a pin joint, a two force member will result in a single unknown force rather than two unknown forces.

-- Remember that the forces at each of the connection points will be a Newton's Third Law pair.
+- Finally, remember that the forces at each of the connection points will be a Newton's Third Law pair.
 This means that if one member exerts some force on some other member, then the second member will exert an equal and opposite force back on the first.
-When we draw out our unknown forces at the connection points, we must make sure that the forces acting on each member are opposite in direction.
+When we draw out our unknown forces at the connection points, we must make sure that if we draw forces in a certain direction on one member, we draw them in the opposite direction on the connected other connected member.